 In the last two decades, the eCommerce industry has grown tremendously, among which Magento is one of the most popular eCommerce platforms for merchants.
-There is, however, a dark side of it – ‘hackers’ are now launching attacks on e-commerce stores (and also physical places).
+There is, however, a dark side to it – ‘hackers’ are now launching attacks on e-commerce stores (and also physical places).
 As a result, customers tend to be more careful to shop due to the prevalence of theft and Internet fraud.
 So, what measures can you take to safeguard your Magento store?
-We’ve put together some valuable Magento POS security tips in this article to help you protect your store from hackers.
+In this article, we’ve put together some valuable Magento POS security tips to help you protect your store from hackers.

 Restrict staff permission

 To complete tasks in a specific area of the admin, you will need several permissions.
 Permissions decide how much access your employees have to your shop.

 Depending on their position, your employees may need individual permissions, such as Magento POS login requirements.
 Consider the licenses you grant to your employees and associates.
 Restricting staff permissions can be the easiest yet effective way to prevent any unprecedented hackers.

 Monitor cash register

 Another issue is how to monitor the cash withdrawal process, such as when giving customers changes.
 Magento Cash Register Management function helps staff to eliminate money leakage situations.
 All cash drawer-related work will be automatically added to a report.
 As a result, your funds will be kept in a secure environment.

 Create strong password